faizaan1abd/mslearn-openai/Instructions/Labs/00-GettingStarted-V2.md

-# Get Started With OpenAI And Build Natural Language Solution
+# Get Started With OpenAI And Build a Natural Language Solution

 ### Overall Estimated Duration: 4 Hours